gjoncas/gjoncas.github.io/posts/2019-11-07-a-rose-for-emily.markdown

 While impossible to represent pictorially, one can imagine a series of dials, one for each constraint.
 Adjusting the date of one (e.g\.
 Emily’s death **A**) forces all the other dials to adjust in turn.
-The key to look for would then be *discontinuities*: in adjusting one constraint, all the other constraints move incrementally, but then one or more suddenly ‘jump’ to a far away value.
+The key to look for would then be *discontinuities*: in adjusting one constraint, all the other constraints move incrementally, but then one or more suddenly ‘jump’ to a far-away value.
 Such discontinuities in the space of meaning may likely be what gives rise to conflicting interpretations.